 I have not had too much issue eating Vegetarian abroad, of course, some places, like India, have been much easier than others but generally speaking being vegetarian while travelling does not mean having to compromise.
 However, before visiting Budapest I did have to do some research, Hungary is known for its meat goulash and paprika chicken, so I did have slight concerns my vegetarian diet in Budapest would consist mainly of bread and potatoes, but I was pleasantly surprised.
-I found plenty of vegetarian-friendly restaurants in Budapest all with a wide selection of dishes, being a vegetarian in Budapest is relatively easy if you know where to go.
+I found plenty of vegetarian restaurants in Budapest all with a wide selection of dishes, being a vegetarian in Budapest, and in many places even vegan, is relatively easy if you know where to go.

 Budapest, Andrássy út 38, 1061

 I could have lived purely off of Langos as a Vegetarian in Budapest to be completely honest with you.
-Langos is the ultimate comfort food, warm dough smothered in a thick layer of sour cream finished with a generous helping of cheese, you will find this served at many food carts around the city, but if you are looking for a sit-down meal then head to Papa Langos for cute interiors and various vegetarian options.
+Langos is the ultimate comfort food, warm dough smothered in a thick layer of sour cream finished with a generous helping of cheese, you will find this served at many food carts around the city, but if you are looking for a sit-down meal then head to Papa Langos.

 Related post: The top things to do in Budapest

 If you are looking for a Vegan restaurant in Budapest then you will want to head to Las Vegans in the Kazinczy area.
 The quirky street food truck just sells Vegan food with a particular focus on Vegan Junk food including Seitan burgers and shakes.